-- 1. meet the requirements in the Board's approved registration standards for:

-- a.
-English language skills

-- b. recency of practice

-- c. professional indemnity insurance, and

-- d. continuing professional development

-- comply with the Board's proof of identity policy as published on either the Board or the Australian Health Practitioner Regulation Agency (AHPRA) websites
+- 1. meet the requirements in the Board's approved registration standards for: - a.
+English language skills - b. recency of practice - c. professional indemnity insurance arrangements, and - d. continuing professional development - comply with the Board's proof of identity policy as published on either the Board or the Australian Health Practitioner Regulation Agency (AHPRA) websites

-- provide evidence of having been awarded a primary degree in medicine and surgery, after completing an approved course of study at a medical school listed in the current International Medical Education Directory (IMED) (online only) of the Foundation for Advancement of International Medical Education and Research (FAIMER), or other publications approved by the Australian Medical Council (AMC) and/or Board.
-An approved course of study means

-that you must be able to demonstrate that you have completed a medical curriculum of at least four academic years (full-time equivalent), leading to an entitlement to registration in the country issuing the degree to practise clinical medicine

-- 4. provide evidence that you have applied for, or have the results of, primary source verification of medical qualifications from the Educational Commission for Foreign Medical Graduates (ECFMG) International Credentials Service (EICS) - provide evidence of successful completion of a medical internship or comparable.
-The Board may issue guidance on what defines a comparable medical internship - 6. provide a curriculum vitae that meets the standard format that has been approved by the Board - 7. provide details of past registration history: - a. you are also required to arrange for the Board to receive certificates of good standing/registration status (or equivalent type of certificate) from each registration authority that you have been registered with in the previous 10 years.
-The certificates should be supplied where possible directly to the Board from the relevant registration authority. - 8. satisfactorily complete a criminal history check in accordance with guidance issued from time to time by the Board or AHPRA - 9. provide the following information from your proposed employer or sponsor (if not employed): - a. written confirmation of offer of employment or other engagement - b. employer or sponsor contact details - c. position description including key selection criteria addressing clinical responsibilities and qualifications and experience required to meet the requirements of the position.
-This should also contain details of the teaching or research activities and any clinical practice that will be undertaken - d. name, qualifications and contact details of the proposed principal supervisor and any co-supervisors, if clinical practice will be undertaken e. a supervision plan, if clinical practice will be undertaken.
-The supervision plan should be prepared in accordance with the Board's guidelines for supervision of international medical graduates.
+- 3. provide evidence of having been awarded a primary degree in medicine and surgery, after completing an approved course of study at a medical school listed in the current International Medical Education Directory (IMED) (online only) of the Foundation for Advancement of International Medical Education and Research (FAIMER), or other publications approved by the Australian Medical Council (AMC) and/or the Board.
+An approved course of study means that you must be able to demonstrate that you have completed a medical curriculum of at least four academic years (full-time equivalent), leading to an entitlement to registration in the country issuing the degree to practise clinical medicine - 4. provide evidence that you have applied for, or have the results of, primary source verification of medical qualifications from the Educational Commission for Foreign Medical Graduates (ECFMG) International Credentials Service (EICS) - provide evidence of successful completion of a medical internship or comparable.
+The Board may issue guidance on what defines a comparable medical internship - 6. provide a curriculum vitae that meets the standard format that has been approved by the Board - 7. provide details of past registration history: - You are also required to arrange for the Board to receive certificates of good standing/registration status (or equivalent type of certificate) from each registration authority that you have been registered with in the previous 10 years.
+The certificates should be supplied, where possible, directly to the Board from the relevant registration authority - 8. satisfactorily complete a criminal history check in accordance with guidance issued from time to time by the Board or AHPRA - provide the following information from your proposed employer or sponsor (if not in an employment relationship): - a. written confirmation of offer of employment or other engagement

+- b. endorsement of your reasons for why it is in the public interest to register you - c. employer or sponsor contact details - d. position description including key selection criteria addressing clinical responsibilities and qualifications and experience required to meet the requirements of the position - e. name, qualifications and contact details of the proposed principal supervisor and any co-supervisors - if the period of registration is for more than f. four weeks, a supervision plan prepared in accordance with the Board's guidelines for supervision of international medical graduates.
 The supervision plan includes details about the supervisor/s and will describe how supervision will be provided to ensure safe practice.
-It will also include written confirmation from the proposed principal supervisor that they agree to provide supervision and to comply with supervision obligations as required by the Board

-(If you are applying for registration for less than four weeks to demonstrate a procedure or participate in a workshop, supervision is required but a detailed supervision plan does not need to be submitted.)
+It will also include written confirmation from the proposed principal supervisor that they agree to provide supervision and to comply with supervision obligations as required by the Board (if the period of registration is for less than four weeks, supervision is required but a detailed supervision plan does not need to be submitted), and - g. a plan for continuing professional development activities in accordance with the Board's registration standard for continuing professional development, if registration is for more than four weeks - 10. detail why it is in the public interest to register you.